patrl/selectionfest/call.md

 -   Event structure and selection [@grano_sub20; @rawlinsWhite2017].

-Submissions should be anonymous, and submitted via Easychair (submission link TBA).
+Submissions should be anonymous, and submitted via Easychair.
 Please ensure that your abstract fulfills the following requirements:

 - `.pdf` format
 - Two pages + any additional space required for references.